 Sudan's Protesters Mark Anniversary of Uprising with Calls for Justice

+Sudan's Protesters Mark Anniversary of Uprising with Calls for Justice video player.

-Sudan this month marks one year since protests over prices turned into a monthslong demonstration that led the military to oust former president Omar al-Bashir after three decades in power.
+Sudan this month marks one year since protests over prices turned into a months-long demonstration that led the military to oust former president Omar al-Bashir from three decades in power.
 The coup was followed by a deadly crackdown on protesters before a deal was made on a transitional government.
 But, as Naba Mohiedeen reports from Khartoum, protesters are still demanding justice for those killed.